ibm-cloud-docs/BlockStorage/duplicate-volume.md

 1. Go to your list of {{site.data.keyword.blockstorageshort}} in the {{site.data.keyword.cloud_notm}} console by clicking **Infrastructure** > **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Locate the duplicate volume and click its name to view the volume details.
 3. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Restore parent snapshot**.
 4. From the list of snapshots, select the parent snapshot that holds the data that you want to restore to the duplicate volume.
 If the duplicate volume that you're refreshing is an independent volume, you can stop a running operation and force a new restore to start.
 If you want to force any current refresh process to stop, check the box before you proceed.
-   {: tip}

    Restoring data from a snapshot results in the loss of any data that was created or modified since the selected snapshot was taken.
 During the refresh transaction, the duplicate volume is disabled and must be remounted after the refresh is completed.
    {: attention}